yucheng91/CIassignment1/README.md

 I have planned the website to be a single-page scrolling layout hence the user will be able to view all information within a single page.

-The site acts as a supplementary site on top of their exisitng social media platform .
+The site acts as a supplementary site on top of their existing social media platform .

 Based on the tone of their music (indie/alternative rock), I have selected a color scheme that reflects more on retro/nostalgia theme.